 Michigan Underwater Preserves SystemContact: Tom Graf 517-284-5561

-Michigan's thirteen underwater preserves include approximately 3,000 square miles of Great Lakes bottomlands and waters.
+Michigan's thirteen underwater preserves include approximately 7,200 square miles of Great Lakes bottomland- an area larger than the states of Connecticut and Rhode Island combined.
+The underwater preserves protect some of the region's most sensitive underwater resources.
 Michigan's first underwater preserve was designated in 1980 through legislation developed and supported by Michigan sport divers.

-As a result, the finest sport diving in the Midwest can be found in Michigan's Great Lakes, preserved by the cold, fresh water.
+As a result, the finest sport diving in the Midwest can be found in Michigan's Great Lakes.
+Shipwrecks and natural features attract skin and scuba divers from across the U.S. They come to explore these shipwrecks and see how the cold, clear fresh water of the Great Lakes preserves history.
 Small items, such as plates, bells, ship's rigging, cargo, and other artifacts often remain where they were left many years before.

 Communities near underwater preserves provide many services for the diver and non-diver alike.
 Lodging, restaurants, campgrounds, and other attractions can be found here for the entire family.